dotnet/docs/docs/architecture/blazor-for-web-forms-developers/migration.md

 Systems such as registry, WMI, and directory services that are only available in Windows can be made available by installing this compatibility pack.
 This package adds around 20,000 APIs and lights up many services that may be familiar to you.
-The eShop project does not use this, but if your projects use Windows specific features, this package will greatly help in migration.
+The eShop project does not require this, but if your projects use Windows specific features, this package will greatly help in migration.

 ## Enable startup process